Delay

 Description

-Block Delay delays the input signal without changing it.
-The unit determines the delay time based on either the value of the parameter d (constant delay value) or the input signal d (variable delay value).
-Delay length (constant delay value) or the input signal d (variable delay value).
+The Delay block delays the input signal without changing it.
+The block determines the delay time based on either the value of the parameter Delay length (constant delay value) or the input signal d (variable delay value).

-The value of the block output at the initial moment of time depends on several factors, namely on the value of the parameters Initial condition and the time of simulation start.
+The value of the block output at the initial time depends on several factors, namely the value of the parameter Initial condition and the simulation start time.

 The external reset parameter determines whether the block output is reset to the initial state when triggered.
-Parameters Show enable port parameter defines whether the block execution at each time step is controlled by an external enable signal.
+The Show enable port parameters determines whether the block execution at each time step is controlled by an external enable signal.

 The value of the output during the first few time steps of the simulation depends on the block’s calculation step, lag length, and simulation start time.
 The block supports specifying or inheriting discrete calculation steps to determine the time interval between samples.